jandranrebbalangue/CountryApp/README.md

+#CountryApp
-Display a list of countries and its flag
+A Flutter mobile app where it display a list of countries and its flags

+#What i learned
+Parse JSON data
+Provider
+Fetch & display information from the api